Review of Pronature Holistic Grain Free Dry Dog Food

-With two notable exceptions…
+With 4 notable exceptions…

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And a fat-to-protein ratio of about 67%.

 Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to a typical kibble.